 This category of insects includes spider mites, aphids, thrips, whiteflies, leafhoppers, and soft-scale bugs.

 Each of these teeny insects has teeth that pierce holes in the leaves of pepper plants (and many others) to feed on the sap in the leaf.

-All of them have the same habit of hiding on the underside of leaves and congregating in big numbers.
+They all have the same habit of hiding on the underside of leaves and congregating in big numbers.

 Draining the sap from the leaves will cause pepper plants to wilt.

 Their poop is called honeydew, a reference to the sticky substance they coat the leaves with, which later attracts ants.

 Ants won’t eat them, but they will farm them.